Background pattern

 1. What is Lizifen and what is it used for

 Lizifen contains flurbiprofen.
-Flurbiprofen belongs to a group of medications called nonsteroidal anti-inflammatory drugs (NSAIDs).
-These medications act by modifying the body's response to pain, swelling, and fever.
+Flurbiprofen belongs to a group of medicines called nonsteroidal anti-inflammatory drugs (NSAIDs).
+These medicines work by modifying the body's response to pain, swelling, and fever.

-Lizifen is used for the short-term relief of symptoms of sore throat such as pain, difficulty swallowing, and inflammation in adults and adolescents 12 years of age and older.
+Lizifen is used for the short-term relief of symptoms of sore throat such as pain, difficulty swallowing, and inflammation in adults and adolescents from 12 years of age.

-2. What you need to know before starting to take Lizifen
+2. What you need to know before taking Lizifen

 Do not takeLizifen if you:

-• are allergic to flurbiprofen or any of the other components of this medication (listed in section 6)
+• are allergic to flurbiprofen or any of the other components of this medicine (listed in section 6)

-• have experienced asthma, sudden wheezing or difficulty breathing, nasal secretion, facial swelling, or an itchy rash (urticaria) after taking acetylsalicylic acid (Aspirin) or any other nonsteroidal anti-inflammatory drug (NSAID)
+• have experienced asthma, wheezing, or shortness of breath, nasal congestion, facial swelling, or itchy rash (urticaria) after taking acetylsalicylic acid (Aspirin) or any other NSAID.

-• have or have had stomach or intestinal ulcers (two or more episodes of gastric or intestinal ulcers)
+• have or have had a stomach ulcer (two or more episodes of stomach or intestinal ulcer) or bleeding in your stomach or intestines.

-• have or have had severe heart, kidney, or liver disease
+• have or have had severe heart, kidney, or liver failure.

-Consult your doctor or pharmacist before starting to take Lizifen if you:
+Consult your doctor or pharmacist before taking Lizifen if you:

 • have ever had asthma or allergies

-• have tonsillitis or think you may have a bacterial throat infection (as you may need antibiotics)
+• have tonsillitis (inflammation of the tonsils) or think you may have a bacterial throat infection (as you may need antibiotics)

 • have heart, kidney, or liver problems